Quality assurance standards for adhesive bonding technology and fiber composite technology

 Image: Betriebszertifizierungen weltweit

-Companies that are already certified in accordance with one of the national standards mentioned will be audited in accordance with the future standards in the course of regular recertification or surveillance in consultation with the certification body.
-You will receive further information on this in the course of audit planning.
+Companies that are already certified according to one of the national standards mentioned will be audited in accordance with the future standards in the course of the regularly scheduled re-certifications or surveillance audits in consultation with the certification body.
+You will receive further information on this during the audit planning.

-Companies in the rail vehicle construction sector that are seeking new certification are advised to obtain certification to DIN EN 17460 straight away.
+Rail vehicle construction companies that are having themselves recertified are advised to seek certification according to DIN EN 17460.